No, except for the physical therapy, speech language pathology and physician assistant programs.

 If denied admission to a graduate program, you may resubmit your application for review in a future term.

-Yes, up to six graduate credits may be transferred into a graduate program pending the approval of the program director.
+Yes, up to six graduate credits (two courses) may be transferred into a graduate program pending the approval of the program director.
 Transfer credit requests will be considered once a student has been accepted to, and enrolled in, a graduate program at Nazareth.
 The Transfer Credit Approval form is on the Graduate Student Forms webpage.

 Program requirements vary.
 The definition of full-time is 9 credits.